Ayush76a/HireMe_App/readme.md

 ## Hello 👋, This Web app is called "Hire Me".
 ## A platform to hire helpers to get your day to day work get done.
+(MERN Stack)
 Note: All the frontend was build using chatgpt and other internet tools and the backened by myself.
 This is just a learning project of implementing some new features.

 ## Basic idea of functioning of this app: